AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Filter Flow Rates and Layer Height
 ===================================

 As the maximum flow of the filter is constrained by the available sizes of the pipe for the filter, the design flow of the filter is characterized by: :math:`Q_{Bw} = V_{Bw}A_{Fi}`.
 Filters **should not** be run at flows above those for which they were designed.
-In the determination of the size of the internal components of a filter the design flow of the filter shold always be used, this ensures that all parts can handle the maximum flow in the filter
+In the determination of the size of the internal components of a filter the design flow of the filter should always be used, this ensures that all parts can handle the maximum flow in the filter

   .. note::
     It may seem peculiar that there is no minimum flow in the filter.
 This is because a filter, during forward filtration, will function fine at lower flows.
-A minimum flow constraint does occur with backwash, but if the flow is that low that less than one filter is needed it is unlikely that it will need to be backwashed regaualrly enough to be a concern.
+A minimum flow constraint does occur with backwash, but if the flow is that low that less than one filter is needed it is unlikely that it will need to be backwashed regularly enough to be a concern.
 This issue has not been seen in any plant to date and is not accounted for in the design.

 This design will focus on flow through one filter, as having several filters in parallel wouldn't alter the flow within one, though flow will be split between the filters.
 To do this a weir system is in place to split flow about evenly during forward filtration.